milesdaudistel/notes/compilernotes.md

 The upcoming terminal is to determine whether to shift or to reduce.
 It is also used to determine what transition to take if you are reducing (in other words, if you need to know what is in the follow of the top of your stack).

 goto[i, A] = j if state i ->(A) state j.
 If you're in state i, and A is the symbol on top of the stack, go to state j.
 This is our DFA table.
+To be clear, our DFA table doesn't tell us how to make the parse tree.
+We also have an action table that depends on our DFA table, and tells us how to make the parse tree.

+action[i, a] = shift / reduce
+If you are in state i, and terminal a is the first thing to the right of the |, then you shift a into the left.

+So you combine the goto and action tables together, putting the tuple <a, j> onto the stack.

+3:42 of SLR improvements has the whole algorithm.